YoannaLa/Boutique_crossFit/README.md

 Simple and practical website for CrossFit fanatics!

 CrossFit Gear is a full stack e-commerce web application with a small, unique selections of products and gifts that someone interested in the world of CrossFit will enjoy.
-Or a friend who wants to surprise a love one with a funky gift
+Or a friend who wants to surprise a love one with a funky gift.

 This website is for educational purposes only.
 So on this website please use only the details below in the card sections Card number: 4242 4242 4242 4242